Josephjr05/The-SkyDecay-Project/README.md

 * When you get blueballed now, you die right where you stand!
 No more black screen.
 * Don't embarrass yourself infront of your girlfriend now.

-## Playfield (SWIP):
+## PlayState Changes (WIP)
-* The playfield strums are now in it's own cam, go crazy on Lua!
+* The playfield strums are now in it's own cam, go crazy in Lua!
-* CamHUD doesn't bop anymore (for many reasons why it shouldn't).
+* CamHUD doesn't bop anymore.
+Events now trigger only CamHUD camera events if yes to value 3 on some camera events.
+(To make it very cool)
 * The playfield strums have also been repositioned (and on downscroll) to help read notes easier.
 * A Playfield editor can help reposition the area to your liking!
-(Middlescroll only)
 * Multi Key up to 18 keys is supported!

 ## EVENTS!